-Our highest conviction views on six- to 12-month (tactical) and over five-year (strategic) horizons, May 2025
+Our highest conviction views on six- to 12-month (tactical) and over five-year (strategic) horizons, June 2025 ea inflation

-Tactical Reasons U.S. equities Policy uncertainty and supply disruptions are weighing on near-term growth, raising the risk of a contraction.
+Reasons Policy uncertainty and supply disruptions are weighing on near-term growth, raising the risk of a contraction.
 Yet we think U.S. equities will regain global leadership as the AI theme keeps providing near-term earnings support and could drive productivity in the long term.
-Japanese equities We are overweight.
+We are overweight.
 Ongoing shareholder-friendly corporate reforms remain a positive.
 We prefer unhedged exposures given the yen's potential strength during bouts of market stress.
-Selective in fixed income Persistent deficits and sticky inflation in the U.S. make us underweight long-term U.S. Treasuries.
+Persistent deficits and sticky inflation in the U.S. make us underweight long-term U.S. Treasuries.
 We also prefer European credit - both investment grade and high yield - over the U.S. on more attractive spreads.
-Strategic Reasons Infrastructure equity and private credit Fixed income granularity we prefer short-term inflation-linked bonds over nominal developed market (DM) governmen bonds, as U.S. tariffs could push up inflation.
+Reasons We see opportunities in infrastructure equity due to attractive relative valuations and mega forces.
+We think private credit will earn lending share as banks retreat - and at attractive returns.
+We prefer short-term inflation-linked bonds over nominal developed market (DM) government bonds, as U.S. tariffs could push up inflation.
 Within DM government bonds, we favor UK gilts over other regions.
-Equity granularity We favor emerging over developed markets yet get selective in both.
+We favor emerging over developed markets yet get selective in both.
 Emerging markets (EM) at the cross current of mega forces - like India - offer opportunities.
 In DM, we like Japan as the return of inflation and corporate reforms brighten the outlook.

-Note: Views are from a U.S. dollar perspective, May 2025.
+Note: Views are from a U.S. dollar perspective, June 2025.
 This material represents an assessment of the market environment at a specific time and is not intended to be a forecast of future events or a guarantee of future results.
 This information should not be relied upon by the reader as research or investment advice regarding any particular funds, strategy or security.